max-evolve/max-evolve.github.io/_resources/2025-01-01-product-execution-questions.md

 - Average video watch time per user
 - Average number of comments per user

-These metrics are defined as averages based on per-user metrics, to give a clear sense of user engagement. **Note:** You could define “Total video watch time for the platform” (Total # of users * Average video watch time per user) too but that will not indicate user level engagement.
+These metrics are defined as averages based on per-user metrics, to give a clear sense of user engagement. **Note:** You could define "Total video watch time for the platform" (Total # of users * Average video watch time per user) too but that will not indicate user level engagement.
 A high total watch time could just mean a high number of users who are engaged lowly.

 **Evaluate**